inflearn logo

 [Example] Real-world Response to Scams and Rug Pulls: Learning by Directly Observing Fraud Patterns

-In the appendix, you will learn by directly identifying common
+In the appendix, you will learn by directly verifying

-scam types through on-chain data, including scam token structures, rug pull stages, and liquidity removal tricks.
+fraud types through on-chain data, such as scam token structures, rug pull stages, and liquidity removal tricks.

-Instead of asking "why did I get scammed," you will now be able to judge
+Now, instead of wondering "why did I get scammed," you will be able to judge

 🌱 Your transformation after the course